 It is said that ‘the business of business is business’.
 Paradoxically, this has never been truer, but for those organisations missing the advance of the corporate social responsibility agenda the future has never been more uncertain.

-Researched and written for Addison Group, this report summarises the forces driving social change and analyses how organisations are responding in terms of actions, rhetoric and reporting.
+Researched and written for Addison Group (now Superunion), this report summarises the forces driving social change and analyses how organisations are responding in terms of actions, rhetoric and reporting.